rackerlabs/docs-starter-kit-external/docs/template-api-guide/README.md

 The content for the user guide is developed in reStructuredText (RST).
-The user guide templates include the following template and index files that create a user guide with the following structure and file names:
+The user guide templates include the following template and index files that create a API guide with the following structure and file names:

 - Opening page and top-level index (index.rst)
 - Getting started (common-gs)